cvillecsteele/mithras/README.md

 TODO
 ###############################################################################

-* make sure no handlers are interacting with AWS outside the catalog...
+* make sure no handlers are interacting with AWS outside the catalog (s3)
 * DOCUMENTATION: fix css / toc
  * rds
  * region